EtherealEngine/etherealengine-docs/docs/03_manual/04_host/02_adminPanel/04_routes.md

 # Routes
-The Routes page provides a list of available routes for the deployment.
+The Routes page provides a list of available routes for the deployment and projects.
 - **Project**:
   The project that provides the route.
 - **Route**: